pawndev/grout/docs/USER_GUIDE.md

 ### Game Options

 - **Save Directory** – Choose which emulator's save folder this game should use.
+This overrides the platform-wide setting configured in Save Sync Mappings.
 When changed, Grout automatically moves existing save files to the new location.
+This is useful when you use different emulators for specific games within the same platform.

 ---